arcbtc/bowser-bitcoin-hardware-wallet/README.md

 <h1>BOWSER, DIY BITCOIN HARDWARE WALLET (BETA)</h1>

-A DIY hardwarew wallet hidden behind a decoy game.
+DIY hardwarew wallet hidden behind a decoy game.
+Obviosuely use with caution.
+We understand the importance of building our own nodes, yet we dont give the same emphasis to buidling hardware wallets?!
+I suppose building your own harware wallet is a bit like building a lihght saber, only really nessesary if you want to be a jedi.